 Satisfied from tummy to soul, it was time to grab an iced coffee and head to the 5th stop of our Chiang Rai day tour.

 5th stop: Baan Dam Museum AKA Chiang Rai Black House

 The Black House ou Baan Dam is a museum: a unique, beautiful and creepy one.
 The museum is spread throughout 15 houses and a huge garden, and everything there is part of the artist Thawan Duchenee private collection.

 Be ready to see animals skins, old furniture, bones, and sacred images.
 Baan Dam is a dark place to visit in Chiang Rai, a fine line between the artistic and the grotesque.
 I was impressed by the elephant skeleton they have there, while other people were screaming because of the giant snakes.
 In a nutshell, you will find strange things for all tastes and fears.
-Chiang Rai Black House is not for the faint-hearted and if you feel you need a break from all the dead things, take a sit at the garden and enjoy beautiful living nature.
+Chiang Rai Black House is not for the faint-hearted and if you feel you need a break from all the dead things, take a seat at the garden and enjoy beautiful living nature.

 After the Black House, it was time to visit another impressive temple in Chiang Rai and catch the sunset.

 6th stop: Wat Rong Suae Ten AKA Blue Temple

 Our day tour was almost in the end, and although my legs were tired I was still pumped with excitement to visit Chiang Rai Blue Temple.
 Different from the White Temple, this one was full of local tourists.
 I could see way more Thais than westerns visiting it, and that gave me the feeling I was stepping on another special attraction in Chiang Rai.